CalCoRE/rivulet-utils/README.md

 ## Acknowledgements

 Rivulet is partially supported by a grant by the National Science Foundation (Award #2445609).
-Notebook contributions by Michelle Wilkerson, Adelmo Eloy, and Lucas Coletti.
+Notebook contributions by Michelle Wilkerson, Adelmo Eloy, Lucas Coletti, and Danny Zheng.

 ## Questions and Contributions